Rates of Convergence for Chains of Expansive Markov Operators: Examples: Stochastic Optimization and Inconsistent Nonconvex Feasibility

-Here, a high-energy X-ray pulse illuminates molecules suspended in fluid.
-A two dimensional, low-count diffraction image is recorded for each pulse.
-The goal is to reconstruct the three-dimensional electron density of the target molecules from the observed two-dimensional diffraction images (on the order of $10^9$).
+Here, a high-energy X-ray pulse illuminates molecules suspended in fluid that is streaming across the beam.
+A low-count diffraction image is recorded for each pulse.
+The goal is to reconstruct the three-dimensional electron density of the target molecules from the observed diffraction images.
 This is a stochastic tomography problem with a nonlinear model for the data - stochastic because the molecule orientations are random, and uniformly distributed on SO(3).
-Computed tomography with random orientations has been studied for more than two decades \cite{Bresler2000a,Bresler2000b} and been successfully applied for inverting the Radon transform (a linear operator) with unknown orientations \cite{Panaretos09, SingerWu13}.
-The model for the data in X-FEL imaging is nonlinear and nonconvex: Fraunhoffer diffraction with missing phase \cite{Born, ArdGru20}.
-The problem of recovering a 2-dimensional slice of the object from diffraction intensity data is the optical {\em phase retrieval} problem \cite{Rayleigh92, RobSal20}.
-The most successful and widely applied methods for solving this problem are fixed point algorithms where the fixed point mappings consist of compositions and averages of projection mappings onto nonconvex sets \cite{LukSabTeb18}.
-A theoretical framework for unifying and extending the first proofs of local convergence of these methods, with rates, was established in \cite{LukNguTam18}.
-This analysis accommodates mappings that not only are not contractions, but are actually {\em expansive}.
+Computed tomography with random orientations has been studied for more than two decades (see \cite{Bresler2000a} and \cite{Bresler2000b}) and been successfully applied for inverting the Radon transform (a linear operator) with unknown orientations \cite{Panaretos09} and \cite{SingerWu13}.
+The model for the data in X-FEL imaging is nonlinear and nonconvex: Fraunhoffer diffraction (mathematically equivalent to Fourier transformation) with missing phase \cite{Born} and \cite{ArdGru20}.
+The problem of recovering an object from diffraction intensity data is the optical phase retrieval problem.
+The most successful and widely applied methods for solving this problem are fixed point algorithms where the fixed point mappings consist of compositions and averages of projection mappings onto nonconvex sets \cite{LukSabTeb19}; the connection to the general framework considered here is through the fact that the projector is the proximal mapping of the indicator function \cite{VA}, and the gradient of the squared distance of a point to a set is twice the difference between that point and its projection onto the set \cite[Eq(5.3)]{Luke02a}.
+With additional constraints ensuring that the reconstructions are confined to a certain region, or are real-valued, the feasibility model for the X-FEL problem, and phase retrieval in general, is an example of an {\em inconsistent}, nonconvex feasibilty problem: there does not exist a point that simultaneously explains the measurement and satisfies the a priori constraints.
+A theoretical framework for unifying and extending the first proofs of local convergence of projection methods for inconsistent, nonconvex feasibility, with rates, was established in \cite{LukNguTam18}.
+This analysis accommodates iterations of averages and compositions of expansive mappings.
 Moreover, unlike many other approaches, the framework does not require that the constituent mappings have common fixed points.
-This has been applied to prove, for the first time, local linear convergence of a wide variety of fundamental algorithms for phase retrieval \cite{LukMar20, Thao18, HesseLuke13, LukNguTam18}.
+This has been applied to prove, for the first time, local linear convergence of a wide variety of fundamental algorithms for phase retrieval (see \cite{LukMar20}, \cite{Thao18}, \cite{HesseLuke13}, and \cite{LukNguTam18}).